cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 - IAM username
 - Link to access a preconfigured EC2 F1 instance

-**If you have not received that email, please contact a staff member at the beginning of the lab session.**
+If you have not received that email, please contact an Xilinx event staff member.

 Follow these steps to access and start your preconfigured F1 instance: